Colin Hay

-Colin James Hay (born 29 June 1953) is a Scottish-Australian musician, singer, songwriter, and actor.
+Colin James Hay (born 29 June 1953) is a Scottish musician.
 He came to prominence as the lead vocalist and the sole continuous member of the band Men at Work, and later as a solo artist.
-Hay's music has been used frequently by actor and director Zach Braff in his work, which helped a career rebirth in the mid-2000s.
-Hay has also been a member of Ringo Starr's Ringo Starr & His All-Starr Band.
+Hay is a member of the band Ringo Starr & His All-Starr Band.

-Hay has made appearances in movies such as Cosi (1996) and in television shows such as The Larry Sanders Show, JAG, The Mick Molloy Show, A Million Little Things, and Scrubs.
-In Scrubs he performs an acoustic version of the Men at Work hit "Overkill".
-His music also appeared in television series What About Brian, The Black Donnellys, Cane, and the BBC medical drama Casualty.
+Hay has made appearances in films such as Cosi (1996) and in television shows such as The Resident, The Larry Sanders Show, JAG, The Mick Molloy Show, A Million Little Things, and Scrubs.
+In Scrubs, he performs an acoustic version of the Men at Work hit "Overkill" in the first episode of the second season titled, My Overkill, along with a bit of the acoustic version of "Down Under" during a cutaway of the second episode of the seventh season titled, My Hard Labor.
+His music also appeared in the television series What About Brian, The Black Donnellys, Cane, and the BBC medical drama Casualty.

 Early life

-Colin James Hay was born on 29 June 1953 in Saltcoats, a town on the west coast of North Ayrshire, Scotland to James and Isabela Hay.
+Colin James Hay was born on 29 June 1953 in Saltcoats, North Ayrshire, Scotland to James and Isabela Hay.
 In 1967, when he was 14, the Hays emigrated to Melbourne in Australia.
 His parents owned a small music shop; his father, a piano tuner, had been a stage singer and dancer in Glasgow.

 Career

 1978–1986: Men at Work

 In 1978, Hay met Ron Strykert and they formed an acoustic duo.
-In 1979, Hay and Strykert added Jerry Speiser and Greg Ham started composing songs for what would become Men at Work.
+In 1979, Hay and Strykert added Jerry Speiser and Greg Ham and started composing songs for what would become Men at Work.

 The band released their debut studio album, Business as Usual, in 1981, which was followed by Cargo (1983) and Two Hearts (1985) before breaking up in January 1986.

-In 1986, Hay joined as guest vocalist with the Incredible Penguins in for a cover of "Happy Xmas (War Is Over)", a charity project for research on little penguins, which peaked at No. 10 on the Australian Kent Music Report in December 1985.
+In 1986, Hay joined as guest vocalist with the Incredible Penguins for a cover of "Happy Xmas (War Is Over)", a charity project for research on little penguins, which peaked at No. 10 on the Australian Kent Music Report in December 1985.

 1987–1993: Solo career beginnings

 Following the break-up of Men at Work in 1986, Hay released his debut single "Hold Me" in January 1987.
 The song peaked at number 40 on the Kent Music Report.
 His debut studio album, Looking for Jack was released in January 1987 and peaked at number 58.

 Hay relocated to Los Angeles in 1989.
 He settled in the Topanga region of the city and has resided in the United States since.
-In January 2016 he became a US citizen.
+In January 2016, he became a US citizen.

 In March 1990, Hay released "Into My Life", the lead single from his second studio album, Wayfaring Sons, which was released in April 1990.
 Neither single nor album reached the ARIA top 100.
-The album was credited to the Colin Hay Band which consisted of Gerry Hale, Paul Gadsby and Robert Dillon.
+The album was credited to the Colin Hay Band, which consisted of Gerry Hale, Paul Gadsby and Robert Dillon.

 In 1992, Hay released the acoustic album Peaks & Valleys.
 The album featured Hay's sister, Carol on vocals.